I was driving along I-95 in Connecticut when I spotted the billboard for “Direct Cremation”.

 Traffic was just slow enough for me to read a few lines of the pitch.
 It promised no fuss, no delays, no middle men, red tape … and a money back guarantee if unhappy with service.
 I wasn’t sure who’d get the money back.

 I started laughing over Marty Robbins and “El Paso” playing on the oldies CD.
 I was still laughing when Marty’s gunfighter died in the arms of his young sweetheart.
-Instead of a tearful funeral and the strains of “Streets of Laredo,” maybe the gunfighter should have had direct cremation.
-No muss, no fuss, no mournful Boot Hill farewell.
+Instead of a tearful funeral and the strains of “Streets of Laredo”, maybe the gunfighter should have had direct cremation.
+No muss, no fuss, no mournful boot hill goodbye.

 Direct cremation may be the latest answer to a world of violence.
 Mob hits, drive by killings, gang bang slayings with collateral damage.
 Stressed out serial killers and contract button men doing “jobs.”
 The bodies just keep piling up.
 Medical Examiners are overworked and cemeteries are running out of room.
-The U.S. government, in its infinite wisdom, only give each citizen a whopping $242 per body.
 What to do?

 Speaking of overworked medical examiners, I’m reminded of a story I covered in Boston.